Incorporated October 31, 1916

 The small village of Carmel-by-the-Sea represents a microcosm of everything that has contributed to the California dream — independence, creativity and tireless spirit.
 Carmel’s early residents, which included authors George Sterling and Jack London and poet Robinson Jeffers, settled in Carmel in tents, built smoky fires in the woods, picnicked on the beach and cooked abalone stew in the fireplace.

 These early inhabitants were determined to create an intellectual oasis on the inspiring, sparsely populated Central Coast of California.
 Further prompted by the San Francisco earthquake and fire of 1906, members of the city’s cultural community decided to make Carmel their permanent home.
-Their migration firmly established Carmel as the progressive artistic and cultural hub in Northern California.
+Their migration firmly established Carmel as a progressive artistic and cultural hub in Northern California.

 Intent on promoting an environment conducive to creativity, Carmel’s founders fought to ensure the proliferation and appreciation of art, drama and literature.
 By 1915, the Outdoor Forest Theater was presenting celebrated performances and the theater became a central part of Carmel life.